Decode of conduct: Biohack your way to better health

 COMMUNITY CHANCE

-A few years ago, the Massachusetts Institute of Technology (MIT) held its second Global Summit on Community Biotechnology, a forum to, “provide a space for DIY biologists, biohackers, biomakers and members of independent and community laboratories to plan, build fellowship, and continue the evolution of our movement.”
-Attendees included doctors and PhDs, owners of start-ups and academics who want their work verified and proven in clinical trials.
-Their work is modelled on accepted scientific practice.
+A few years ago, the Massachusetts Institute of Technology (MIT) held its second Global Summit on Community Biotechnology, providing a space for DIY biologists, biohackers, biomakers, and members of independent and community laboratories to plan, build fellowship, and continue the evolution of the movement.
+Attendees included doctors, PhDs, start-up founders, and academics interested in verifying and extending their work beyond traditional labs.
+Their work models accepted scientific practice while encouraging experimentation in a safe and collaborative environment.

 SO YOU WANT TO BE A BIOHACKER?